Enquire Today For A Free No Obligation QuoteGet a quote

-Our specialists have worked with Japanese knotweed in Aldringham IP16 4 for many years and we are experts when it comes to the identification and removal of this unwanted weed.
+We are Japanese knotweed Specialists and are experts in Aldringham IP16 4 when it comes to the identification and removal of this unwanted weed.

 We are committed to making a positive difference through all of our services and the areas where we operate.
 We are a company that values our customers, staff, and environment.
 We pride ourselves on our high expectations.
 We care about the small details, the value of good communication, and keeping our promises.

 Japanese knotweed, also known as Asian knotweed, can be very damaging to building and the roots can even grow through hard surfaces such as tarmac.
 If you identify this invasive non native plant within your grounds, it is recommended to have this sorted as soon as possible to avoid further damage being caused.

 Our professional team of Japanese Knotweed specialists can offer top quality control and removal services to relieve your home or workplace of the plant and prevent it from coming back.

 If you would like more information regarding the services which we can provide, please contact us using the enquiry form provided on this page or by ringing the number above.

 We'll be able to answer any questions or queries that you have on the knotweed plant and can offer a free quotation for the removal or identification if required.

 Knotweed, otherwise known as Fallopia Japonica, is a type of plant that is listed as one of the world's worst invasive species.
 An invasive species has a serious impact on biological diversity and human activities.
 This is why anyone who has the weed growing near their property will want to get it removed as quickly as possible.